emberjs/data/packages/ember/README.md

 #### \<Request />

+To make working with requests in templates even easier, you can use the `<Request>` component.

+The `<Request />` component is *layout-less*.
+It is pure declarative control flow with built-in state management utilities, and is designed to seamlessly integrate with preferred patterns for loading data for routes and modals.

-Alternatively, use the `<Request>` component.
-Note: the request component taps into additional capabilities *beyond* what `RequestState` offers.
+`<Request />` taps into additional capabilities *beyond* what `RequestState` offers.

 - Completion states and an abort function are available as part of loading state